scipy-lectures/scientific-python-lectures/intro/pandas/0_5_filtering_data_with_pandas.md

 hdi_gt_median
 ```

-As mentioned above, this is more interpretable that a Numpy array just containing Booleans, with no `index`, because the `index` provides readable labels for the values.
+As mentioned above, this is more interpretable that a NumPy array just containing Booleans, with no `index`, because the `index` provides readable labels for the values.

 Again, to increase interpretabiity, we can assign this Boolean Series a new `name` attribute: